How to use macros in templates

 Note.
 If the name of the recipient isn't displayed in the To field, the macro will insert the recipient's email address instead.

-Paste mailbox, profile, and team properties
+Insert mailbox, profile, and team properties into the message body

-Add a value from a dataset
+Insert a value from a dataset into the message body

-Add an internal note to a template
+Add internal notes to templates

-To leave an internal note in a template for yourself or your teammates, use the ~%Note macro.
+To leave an internal note in a template for yourself or your teammates, use the Note macro.
 It will be present only in the template itself and won't change an email message.

-A closed note in the preview
+A note in the template preview

 To see the text of a note, simply hover the cursor over the macro placeholder.
-To open the note, click the macro placeholder:
+To open the note, click the macro placeholder.

-An opened note in the preview
+An open note in the template preview

 If you want notes to open automatically, choose one of the two following ways:

-• When inserting the ~%Note macro into a template, select the Auto expand checkbox in the macro dialog:
+• When inserting the Note macro into a template, select the Auto expand checkbox in the macro dialog.

 As a result, such a note will open automatically.

-• Add the AutoExpandNoteMacros property with the "true" value to your profile or team properties:
+• Add the AutoExpandNoteMacros property with the "true" value to your profile or team properties.

 Adding the AutoExpandNoteMacros property